 From an early age, I learned to play instruments.
 I started with the piano and later learned to play the guitar, bass, and drums.
 I always enjoyed telling stories: some of them were meant to keep me out of trouble and others I told just for fun.
 I also developed an early interest in computers and computer games.

 I never liked school and I quickly became a master of procrastinating and avoiding classes with the exception of those attended by girls I liked and subjects I really enjoyed.
-With a few memorable exceptions, I received spectacularly bad grades and eventually stopped trying.
+As a result, I learned most of what I know from films which, as it turns out, is not a bad education.
+However, with a few notable exceptions, I received spectacularly bad grades and eventually stopped trying.

-At University, I studied philosophy but I quickly discovered that most of the interesting questions don’t have an answer.
+At University, I studied philosophy but quickly discovered that most interesting questions don’t have an answer.
 Instead, I learned to think in a structured way.
 This is a useful skill in itself because it can be applied to almost anything.

 Change also continued later in my life.
-Over the years I worked – among other things – as a paperboy, a dishwasher, a construction worker, a goldsmith, a farmhand, carpenter, secretary, circus light operator, jazz musician, bus driver, finance manager, composer and film producer.
-I frequently moved between different places like Bremen, Berlin, Oxford, New York, Austin, Santa Fe and Albuquerque.
+Over the years I worked – among other things – as a paperboy, a dishwasher, a construction worker, a goldsmith, a farmhand, a carpenter, a secretary, a circus light operator, a jazz musician, a bus driver, a finance manager, composer and film producer.
+I frequently moved between different places like Bremen, Berlin, Killeberg, Oxford, New York, Austin, Santa Fe, and Albuquerque.
 Most of my friends are scattered all over the globe.

-This blog is part biography and part diary as well as a way to keep track of projects I was a part of and places I have visited.
+This blog is part biography, part diary, and a way to keep track of projects and places I have visited.
 Please feel free to ask me questions or leave a comment.